 We work to discover, describe, and understand the diversity of invertebrate animal life.
 For the past several years we have been documenting new species of arachnids from the rainforests of the Australian Wet Tropics and testing hypotheses about their evolutionary history.
-Many Macalester undergraduates have traveled to this beautiful corner of the world (pictured above) as part of this project; you can read about some of their adventures here, here, and here.
-We also work on the ecology and evolution of local Minnesota daddy long-legs, as well as local freshwater mussels.
+Many Macalester undergraduates have done fieldwork in this beautiful corner of the world (above); you can read about some of their adventures here, here, and here.
+New work focuses on the diversity and evolution of New Zealand's harvestmen.
+We also work on the ecology and evolution of local Minnesota daddy long-legs and freshwater mussels.
 Our research has been supported by the National Science Foundation, National Geographic, and the National Park Service.

 News from the Boyer Lab

 - The seven students who worked in the Boyer Lab in Summer 2018 presented posters on their research at Macalester's Fall Showcase of Student Research, Creative Inquiry, and Scholarship.
 Above, you will see a picture of Pietro Tardelli Canedo '19, Eliza Pessereau '19, and Rina Morisawa '20 showing off Eliza's poster on new species of mite harvestmen from New Zealand.

 - Mercedes Burns (Macalester '06) and I presented our collaborative research at the 2018 Joint Congress on Evolutionary Biology in Montpellier, France - a very pleasant venue for a meeting!
 Working with honors student Penny Kahn '17 and Macalester chemist Dennis Cao, we found evidence for convergent evolution of nuptial gift chemistry associated with convergence in genital morphology in leiobunine harvestmen, commonly known as daddy long-legs.
 This work was published earlier this year in Ecology and Evolution.